Leveraging a Multi-Pronged Social Media Strategy

 Allocate Budget to Paid Social Media

-Businesses, institutions, and nonprofits often rely on in-person events to entice potential customers, engage with future members and students, or cultivate relationships with donors.
-But with many of those events canceled due to social distancing guidelines, budget may be freed up to re-allocate to other marketing channels such as social media advertising.
+Businesses, institutions, and nonprofits often rely on in-person events to attract customers, engage prospective members or students, and build relationships with donors.
+However, many of these events have been canceled due to social distancing guidelines.
+As a result, organizations may be able to reallocate those budgets to other marketing channels, such as social media advertising.
 Investing in a paid social media campaign can be a more affordable option than producing an entire event.
 Plus, paid social media campaigns can produce high-quality business leads and expose new audiences to your organization.

 Use Different Strategies for Different Audiences